 The Flight Engineer of the C-2 Greyhound recalling a flight over the Sea of Japan where the turbulence caused even the pilot to throw up all over the cockpit and windshield, then elaborating on how it wasn't your typical puke, but 'huge industrial-sized chunks'.
 He's telling this to a green-looking Jack Ryan on an already horrifyingly turbulent flight while munching on a chocolate bar and offering it to Ryan.

 Ryan: Next time, Jack, write a damn memo!

-Doubling up with a Crowning Moment Of Awesome, when the USS Dallas comes blasting out of the water while evading the Konovalov's torpedo.
-The Russian sailors aboard the American frigate don't know that the Dallas is in fact helping the Red October, and instead deduce that their Bad Ass captain had scared the Americans out of the water.
+Doubling up with a Moment of Awesome, when the USS Dallas comes blasting out of the water while evading the Konovalov's torpedo.
+The Russian sailors aboard the American frigate don't know that the Dallas is in fact helping the Red October, and instead deduce that their badass captain had scared the Americans out of the water.